Coldog2333/Coldog2333.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
 This is Junfeng JIANG (江俊锋，こう　しゅんほう).
-Currently, I am a D3 student in the University of Tokyo under the supervision of [Prof. Akiko Aizawa](https://www-al.nii.ac.jp/ja/), supported by [SPRING GX Program](https://spring-gx.adm.s.u-tokyo.ac.jp/en/).
+Currently, I am a D3 student at the University of Tokyo under the supervision of [Prof. Akiko Aizawa](https://www-al.nii.ac.jp/ja/), supported by [SPRING GX Program](https://spring-gx.adm.s.u-tokyo.ac.jp/en/).

 My research direction is focusing on developing biomedical large language models.
 My previous research direction is Document-grounded Dialogue System (DGDS).
 Unfortunately, it was almost perfectly done by CloseAI's ChatGPT/GPT-4.
 As a human, it is a piece of good news but as for a PhD candidate, it sucks.
 Anyway, any interesting discussion is welcome and my full publications can be accessed from Google Scholar.<a href='https://scholar.google.com/citations?user=gvKNfGEAAAAJ'></a>).